About

 I am a Reader (≈ Associate Professor) and UKRI Future Leaders Fellow at University of Edinburgh in the Department of Linguistics and English Language within the School of Philosophy, Psychology and Language Sciences.

-I serve as the (co-)PI of the following two collaborative research projects:
+I have served as the (co-)PI of the following two collaborative research projects:

 I completed my PhD at MIT Linguistics in 2015, and was previously at Leiden University.